danmacklin/erlang_cep/README.md

 ##Some more examples

-Please look in stress_test.erl (run_match_test() and run_every_test()) for more examples.
+Please look in stress_test.erl (run_match_test() and run_every_test()) and examples.erl for more examples.

-There are also several good examples within the enit tests within feed_api.erl.
+There are many good examples in the eunit tests within feed_api.erl.

 ##Joining windows

-You can join windows by using the search function.
+You can join windows by making use of the the search api.

-Joins need to be formatted as a list and then added to a window using the feed_api:add_searches() function.
+Joins need to be formatted as a list and added to a window using the feed_api:add_searches() function.

 For example :-